TappNetwork/filament-footer-package/README.md

 # Filament Footer Package

-A configurable Filament v4 / v5 package that adds a customizable copyright footer to all your Filament panels with full translation support.
+Adds a customizable copyright footer to all your Filament panels with full translation support.

 ## Requirements